 Ganache proportions for truffles

-Proportions for truffles ganache are one part double cream to two parts chocolate (by weight rather than by volume).
 For example, today I used 3.5oz cream (100ml) to 7oz chocolate (200g).
-This makes about 30 truffles.
+This makes about 20 truffles.

 - Pour the hot cream over chopped chocolate and leave to sit for 5 minutes, to allow the chocolate to melt

 - Add your sweetener, whisk mixture together until smooth